Gwen Stefani Reportedly ‘Nightmare’ On ‘The Voice’: Will Miley Cyrus Replace?

 “Sometimes Gwen seems like a completely different person that she used to be before she and Blake became super serious.”

-Prior to her new romantic relationship, the songstress was “everyone’s favorite,” noted the source.
+Before her new romantic relationship, the songstress was “everyone’s favorite,” noted the source.
 In contrast, staffers now allegedly are having difficulties with her attitude.

 “And now a lot of people can’t stand her because sometimes she acts like she owns the show and they are lucky to have her,” added the insider.